eliiza/challenge-morse-code/README.md

 ## Challenge

-Because the data is streaming through a Kafka topic, the challenge consists in tapping onto that topic, decoding the headline and extracting from the **first 1000 records** the headlines that contain the word `australia`.
+Because the data is streaming through a Kafka topic, the challenge consists in tapping onto that topic, decoding the headlines and extracting from the **first 1000 records** the ones that contain the word `australia`.
 We are only interested in the headlines with **australia**, **NOT** ~~australian~~ or ~~australians~~.
 Save your extraction into an output text file with one headline per line, decoded back to English.

 Some relevant info here:
 - In morse code there is no distinction between lower/upper case.